mlte-team/mlte/docs/docs/development.md

 $ poetry run make format
 ```

-This works on UNIX-like systems (or anywhere `make` is available).
 Alternatively, you can run `black` manually from the project root:

 ```bash
 $ poetry run black mlte/